Explore Nashville's outdoor attractions and activities for the ultimate Music City experience.

 River Queen Voyages is Nashville's first kayak rental company on the Cumberland River.
 They provide a beginner level tour-guided kayak route that goes from Shelby Park to Downtown Riverfront Park and an intermediate level self-guided kayak route from Lock Two Park to Shelby Park.

-Nashville is home to four professional sports teams, The Nashville Sounds and Nashville Soccer Club play outside.
+Nashville is home to four professional sports teams, The Nashville Sounds, Nashville Soccer Club, Tennessee Titans, and Nashville Predators.
 Plus, we have the Hermitage Golf Course and Gaylord Springs Golf Links for you to play.

 There's nothing better than getting together with hundreds of friends and listening to some great live music.
 Nashville has plenty of music festivals and concert series happening all year long.

 Explore outdoor historical attractions and sites in Nashville.
 Learn about Nashville’s past at museums, recording studios, historic homes, and even a full-size replica of The Parthenon.